7 minute read

 A big, fat, juicy list

-Here are some brain joggers for you…: security, knowledge, achievement, altruism, wellbeing, power, accountability, freedom, peace, community, truth, determination, family, integrity, positivity, respect, faith, creativity, courage, wealth, independence, pleasure, loyalty, intelligence, equality, openness, adventure, independence, curiosity, fun, ambition, consistency, fun, patience, growth, self-awareness, wisdom, justice, fairness, responsibility, modesty etc.
+Here are some thought sparkers for you…: security, knowledge, achievement, altruism, wellbeing, power, accountability, freedom, peace, community, truth, determination, family, integrity, positivity, respect, faith, creativity, courage, love, wealth, independence, pleasure, loyalty, intelligence, equality, openness, adventure, independence, curiosity, fun, ambition, consistency, fun, patience, growth, self-awareness, wisdom, justice, fairness, responsibility, modesty etc.

-If you need some more ideas, do some googling and you will find a bunch more.
+Do any of these resonate for you?
+What else comes to mind as you read these?
+If you need some more ideas, do some googling and you’ll find a bunch more.

 You could also try approaching your ‘big fat juicy list’ by reflecting on the following questions.